Apply for a primary school place

 If your child is already at primary school and wishes to move to a different school, you will need to make an in-year application instead.

-The opening date for applications will be 10 September 2021 and the closing date for applications will be 5pm on 15 January 2022.
+The closing date for applications will be 15 January 2024.

 The quickest way to make an application is online.

 Some primary schools require parents to complete a supplementary information form (SIF) in addition to the application made to the council.
 Please contact the school(s) directly, or visit their website, for the relevant form.

 - All Saints CEVA Primary School (Northampton)